Blast0r/SenseoTeaMachine/README.md

 I have callibrated the Thermistor with a scetch provided by Adafruit.
 See this Repo for more information: https://github.com/tdicola/CloudThermometer

 ## Links
+* [http://mosfetkiller.de/?s=kaffeecontroller] good hardware information about the senseo.
+Controlling the pump and the heater with an arduino..

 ## Notice
-so english is not my native language.
-But because i want that as many people understand what i do, i want to write in english.
-Please forgive me my mistakes
+English is not my native language.
+Please forgive me my mistakes!